yuanpaner/Recommender_prj/README.md

 - [ ] Try more parameter combinations, ex learning rate, epoch.
 Surprise supports the tool to do this.

 ## Deep Learning in Recommender by tensorflow
+Recommendation is a pattern recognition problem actually, which is looking for a very complex pattern based on behavior of other people.
+So MF can be modeled by NN.

+* RBM(restricted boltzmann machine)
+visible layer -> hidden layer -> output layer
+`visible layer` used for forward pass
+`hidden layer` for backward pass

 # Run result